November 2024 - March 2025

 About the Artists

-Yashvardhan Joshi (Sound)
+Yashvardhan Joshi (Soundscape)

 Yashvardhan Joshi is a fourth-year undergraduate student from India in the Bachelor of Media Studies program at UBC Okanagan.
 He is an undergraduate research assistant at the Sonic Production Intelligence Research and Applications Lab (SPIRAL), researching deep learning methods in audio generation for Packet Loss Concealment, specifically for ambient audio.
 His work also involves recording audio for creating narrative driven soundscapes of the Kelowna area.
 This has led him to work with the Arts Council of the Okanagan and the City of Kelowna to develop soundscapes for urban spaces within Kelowna.

-Aleksandra Dulic (Visuals)
+Aleksandra Dulic (Visual Supervisor)

 Dr. Aleksandra Dulic is an artist-scholar working at the intersections of interactive multimedia installation and live performance with research foci in cross-cultural media performance, interactive animation and computational poetics.
 She has received a number of awards for her short animated films and interactive media works.
 Her work is widely presented in exhibitions, festivals, conferences and television broadcasts across Europe, Asia and North America.
 These works include films, animated media performances, interactive computer installations and software tools for interactive animation.
 She is active as an artist, curator, writer, educator, teaching courses, presenting and publishing papers across North America, Australia, Europe and Asia.